riceissa/issarice.com/wiki/givewell-staff-growth.md

 Sometime between August 5, 2017 and September 6, 2017, Kaitlyn and Mike Krieger
 were removed from the team page, which is why the count there drops by two.
 You can still view an [archive of their profile page](https://web.archive.org/web/20170704203224/http://www.openphilanthropy.org/about/team/kaitlyn-mike-krieger).

+For 2017-10-07, this is the date of the GiveWell snapshot.
+The Open Phil snapshot is from 2017-10-08.

 # Plots